-Mark’s competitiveness and compassion have made him an “insider” to many C-suites — most notably those in the commodities trading, and the waste and environmental services industries.
+Mark sits on Oliver Wyman’s Global Energy Leadership Team.
+His competitiveness and compassion have made him an “insider” to many C-suites — most notably those in the commodities trading, and the waste and environmental services industries.
 When meeting Mark, you will quickly notice his client-first mentality and obsession over big ideas and financial impact.
 Mark is also among the firm’s best developers of people.

-To anyone starting out in this profession: continuously strengthen your network of contacts, colleagues and clients at all levels — listen and learn, stay in touch, find mutual interests and offer to help just because you care.
+To anyone starting out in consulting, Mark's advice is to "continuously strengthen your network of contacts, colleagues and clients at all levels — listen and learn, stay in touch, find mutual interests and offer to help just because you care."

 Mark is a CFA Charterholder.
 He also sits on the USA Board of Directors for “Right-to-Play”, a non-profit organization focused on protecting, educating, and empowering children, especially young girls, to rise above adversity using the power of play.